All-Hands-AI/OpenHands/docs/modules/usage/openshift-example.md

 sidebar_position: 6
 ---

-# 💿 How to use Open Hands in OpenShift/K8S
+# 💿 How to use OpenHands in OpenShift/K8S

 There are different ways and scenarios that you can do, we're just mentioning one example here:
 1. Create a PV "as a cluster admin" to map workspace_base data and docker directory to the pod through the worker node.
 2. Create a PVC to be able to mount those PVs to the POD
-3. Create a POD which contains two containers; the Open Hands and Sandbox containers.
+3. Create a POD which contains two containers; the OpenHands and Sandbox containers.

 ## Steps to follow the above example.